YacineBelaid/AssignlentSto-k/Readme.md

 # ShortLink
 Shorten your links.

--Make each program do one thing well.
+--Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new “features.” --

 —McIlroy, Pinson, and Tague (1978)
 ## Contribution